EdmundDong/website/README.md

 # Personal Website

 Created to replace my [old site](https://sites.google.com/view/eedong/) since it needed some work.
+Page is setup to cache through Cloudflare.
+Clear cache [here](https://dash.cloudflare.com/caching/configuration) when updating page.

 ## New things I learned how to do:

 - Making my first personal site from scratch
-- How to work push github pages through domain registrar and external dns provider
+- How to work push github pages through domain registrar and external DNS provider

 ## Todo: